-A charming stone-built, all ground floor barn conversion located in the grounds of the owner’s home in the pretty village of Whitchurch, close to the Royal Forest of Dean.
+A charming stone-built, all ground floor barn conversion below another apartment located in the grounds of the owner’s home in the pretty village of Whitchurch, close to the Royal Forest of Dean.

 The charm of the cottage is evident as you walk through the cottage garden to the front door.

 A small hallway, with space for walking gear, leads to a superb open plan living area complete with 450 year old beams, exposed stone walls and feature picture window overlooking the garden.